Why CRM Tools Have Failed Sales Teams?

 There are a lot of CRM tools at your disposal but they’re useless if you don’t know how to manage them.

 Jason Jordan’s book titled, “Cracking the Sales Management Code” started to paint the big picture.
 His team spent hours grouping 306 metrics into three categories based on their manageability.

 Here’s what he found:

 - Activities – metrics can be managed and controlled at will.

 - Objectives – metrics can be influenced by managing sales activities

 - Results – metrics cannot be managed although the results can be influenced by managing sales activities and sales objectives.

 Don’t have time to read a 250-page ebook?
-We understand that sales managers and executives have a busy schedule so we’ve summarized the key learnings and findings in our mini ebook.
+We understand that sales managers and executives have a busy schedules so we’ve summarized the key learnings and findings in our mini ebook.

 BRM as the missing link with CRM